occamshub-dev/occams-otel-collector/README.md

 ## Build

 This section is for developers.
-Users looking to simply run the _OTEL Collector_ should check out [Usage](#Usage) section.
+Users looking to simply run the _OTel Collector_ should check out [Usage](#Usage) section.

 **Dependencies**